 Bar Management Associate's Degree

-Associate's degree programs for bar management are typically found under titles such as hospitality management and restaurant management.
-Degrees can be awarded as an Associate of Applied Science, which prepares students to acquire entry-level bar management positions after graduating, or an Associate of Science degree that can transfer to a bachelor's degree program.
-Admission into an associate's program generally requires students to have a high school diploma or its equivalent.
+Associate's degree programs for bar management are typically found under hospitality management and restaurant management.
+Degrees can be awarded as an Associate of Applied Science, which prepares students to acquire entry-level bar management positions after graduating, or an qssociate of science degree that can transfer to a bachelor's degree program.
+Admission into an associate's program generally requires applicants have a high school diploma or its equivalent.

-In addition to completing general education classes, such as English, math and history, students may learn how to safely handle food and beverages, purchase and stock food and beverage products, manage personnel and apply financial principles for a profitable business.
-Commonly, internships or field experience is required or recommended during the final semester.
+In addition to completing general education classes, students learn how to safely handle food and beverages, purchase and stock food and beverage products, manage personnel and apply financial principles for a profitable business.
+Commonly, internships or field experience is required during the final semester.
 Classes may include:

 - Cost control